StefanStanisic/Alphabet-Reflex/README.md

 # Alphabet Reflex

-Alphabet Reflex game where you test your reflexes by entering letters of Alphabett that are assigned to number showed to you.
+Alphabet Reflex is a game where you test your reflexes by entering letters of Alphabett that are assigned to number showed to you.

 ## How sto start game ?